Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce 830M is much (about 179%) more effective at texture filtering than the GeForce 810M. (explain)
+Texel RateThe GeForce 830M should be much (more or less 179%) more effective at texture filtering than the GeForce 810M. (explain)

-Pixel RateThe GeForce 830M should be much (about 179%) more effective at AA than the GeForce 810M, and able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce 830M will be quite a bit (approximately 179%) better at anti-aliasing than the GeForce 810M, and should be capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison